 I compare it to counting wispy ghosts.
-There are three reasons for this:
+There are several

-3. Where does it belong?
-This is a catch all of a variety of issues, including is the game good enough, should it be combined with another game in a package (which ones?), two-player vs. artificial intelligence, has it been done already, naming issues, which platform should be used, and would Apple reject it.
+Experimental ideas, is the game good enough, too difficult to make, should it be combined with another game in a package (which ones?), works better as two-player, has it been done already (traditionals), naming issues, which platform should be used, and would Apple reject it.